subnero1/website/_posts/2021-05-12-Subnero-Multi-channel-Modems.md

+---
+layout: post
+title: Subnero WNC product launch - Multi-channel modems banner : images/banner-pulse-standard.jpg
+date:  2021-05-12
+categories: wnc
+thumbnail: images/thumbnail-wnc-multichannel.jpg
+---

-As you know, [Subnero modems](https://subnero.com/products/modem.html) running [UnetStack](http://unetstack.net/) software framework, are at the forefront of the underwater wireless communication technology.
-In addition to providing unparalleled communication and networking performance, they also provide the user with the ability to [transmit and record arbitrary waveforms](https://unetstack.net/handbook/unet-handbook_baseband_service.html).
+As you know, [Subnero modems](https://subnero.com/products/modem.html) running [UnetStack](http://unetstack.net/){:target="_blank"} software framework, are at the forefront of the underwater wireless communication technology.
+In addition to providing unparalleled communication and networking performance, they also provide the user with the ability to [transmit and record arbitrary waveforms](https://unetstack.net/handbook/unet-handbook_baseband_service.html){:target="_blank"}.
 Being software defined, these devices provide the flexibility to you, the user, to develop or extend the capabilities using your own techniques.
 We, at Subnero are constantly working to bring you new features to help you realize __your__ vision of underwater communications and networking.

 Now, imagine being able to use our modems to do things that were not possible previously, with a conventional acoustic modem.
 For example, let's say you have a communication link, that stops working beyond a certain range.
 You upgrade your modem and you can extend your communication range beyond what was previously possible.